 Sagina subulata aurea

 Neat, dense, self-rooting, cushion-like groundcover with golden green leaves.
-Originating from northern temperate zones.
+Originating from northern temperate zones and requiring watering through hot periods.
 Propagate by division.
 Tiny white star flowers in late spring to summer.
 Great for filling spaces between paving, rock gardens and edges of garden beds.
 Around rocks edging a pond.
-Container plant.
+Container plant and can be ordered in as ‘plant tiles’, (33cm x 33cm) for an instant effect.

 Tough, bright-green, slowly spreading cushion of foliage.
 Native to alpine regions of Australia, New Zealand and South America.
 Propagate by seed, cuttings or division.
 Tiny, two-pronged flowers are produced during summer.
 Great for garden edges, rockeries and containers and around ponds.